Browsing Tag

 “See you again” in Lebanese Arabic

-In Lebanese Arabic, "See you again" is written using the Latin script as: (m) Bshufak mara tene (f) Bshufik mara tene Using the Arabic script, it is written as: .بشوفك مرة تانية (m) .بشوفيك مرة تانية (f) Listen to these two…
+In Lebanese Arabic, "See you again" (as in the farewell) is written using the Latin script as: (m) Bshufak mara tene (f) Bshufik mara tene Using the Arabic script, it is written as: .بشوفك مرة تانية (m) .بشوفيك مرة تانية (f)…

 “Welcome” in Tunisian Arabic